opensrp/opensrp-client-core/README.md

 # Website

-If you are looking for more information regarding OpenSRP as a platform check [OpenSRP Site](http://smartregister.org/)
+If you are looking for more information regarding OpenSRP as a platform checkout the [OpenSRP Site](http://smartregister.org/)

 # Developer Documentation